-Due to the large number of scaffolds in the assembly, only a subset is visible in the browser, comprising all scaffolds equal or greater than 3kb and all scaffolds to which a gene was predicted or a wheat cDNA alignment has been made (~730,000 scaffolds).
+Due to the large number of scaffolds in the assembly, only a subset is visible in the browser, comprising all scaffolds equal or greater than 3kb and all scaffolds to which a gene was predicted, or a wheat cDNA alignment has been made, or a SNP is present (~740,000 scaffolds).
 This set has been included in the Ensembl Plants BLAST and ENA search services.

 The complete set of survey sequences may be downloaded from The Genome Analysis Centre, and may be searched using the TGAC blast server.
 The data are also available in the archives of the International Nucleotide Sequence Database Consortium, under the PRJEB3955 project.

-In addition to sequence assemblies and gene models, a number of additional data sets have been aligned to the survey sequence, including the complete genomes of Brachypodium distachyon and rice (Oryza sativa), wheat UniGene clusters from NCBI, and wheat RNA-seq data deposited in the INSDC archives.
+In addition to sequence assemblies and gene models, a number of additional data sets have been aligned to the survey sequence, including the complete genomes of Brachypodium distachyon, rice (Oryza sativa), and barely (Hordeum vulgare), as well as wheat UniGene clusters from NCBI, and wheat RNA-seq data deposited in the INSDC archives.